tomdh-git/CourseAPI/README.md

 This request is querying for a schedule of the following classes: `CSE 374`, `CSE 381`, `CSE 383`, `STC 135`, `BIO 115`, `SLM 150C` (my Spring 2026 schedule!) at the `Oxford` campus during the `Spring 2026` term, optimizing based on free time, with the full schedule starting from `10:00am` to `4:30pm`.

 ### getFillerByAttributes
+For querying for a modified schedule that satisfies your credit requirements!

 Accepted Fields:
 * attributes (Ex: `["PA1C"]`, `["PAIC","PA3A"]`) **mandatory**
 * courses (Ex: `["CSE 374"]`, `["CSE 374", "CSE 381"]`) **mandatory**